Anti Bullying Policy

 • In relation to Acceptable Use Policy in the school the following issues are addressed:

-We are satisfied that we have address all the above issues, however as changes frequently occur, especially in the area of technology, we will address the attending issues regularly.
+We are satisfied that we have addressed all the above issues, however as changes frequently occur, especially in the area of technology, we will address the attending issues regularly.

 9. Prevention of Harassment